Thames Ditton: Flooding

 The village was partly hit by the Great Flood of 1968 when the rivers Ember and Mole burst their banks.
 The extent of the flooding reached from the western points of the Portsmouth Road to the River Thames and caused flood damage to many homes, including some in the west of Weston Green.
 The floodwaters did not subside for a number of days.

 On 30 November 2006, a 1200 mm diameter water pipe, believed to be over 150 years old, burst in a garden near the railway station.
 This caused flooding in two local streets.
 The floods reached the infants school's grounds and high street, shops and two houses close to the Thames.

 Sport

 Thames Ditton Cricket Club is the oldest sports club in the area.
 The first recorded match on Giggs Hill Green was in 1833, and the club remains with hundreds of members and a recently built brand new pavilion.
 They have three Saturday XIs and one Sunday team.
 The club celebrated its 175th anniversary in 2008 and, in 2009, contracted former West Indies cricket captain Richie Richardson to coach and play for the team for the following four years.

-The cricket club has enjoyed success in recent seasons and, in 2019, completed a treble of promotions, with the 1st XI (captained by Chris Dixon), the 2nd XI (captained by Amrik Natt) and the 3rd XI (captained by Chris Harding) all achieving promotion for their relevant divisions.